Budabot/Tyrbot/README.md

 # Tyrbot

-This is a rewrite of the original [Budabot](https://github.com/Budabot/Budabot) in Python3.
+Tyrbot is an in-game chatbot for the MMORPG Anarchy Online released by Funcom in 2001.

-Budabot is an in-game chat-bot for the MMORPG Anarchy Online released by Funcom in 2001.
+This is a rewrite of [Budabot](https://github.com/Budabot/Budabot) in Python 3.

 ## Requirements